chocolatey/choco-wiki/Troubleshooting.md

 * It is being blocked in your organization
 * We broke something (this is the least likely reason)
 * **CloudFlare has blocked your IP [due to reasons](https://support.cloudflare.com/hc/en-us/articles/203366080-Why-do-I-see-a-captcha-or-challenge-page-Attention-Required-trying-to-visit-a-site-protected-by-Cloudflare-as-a-site-visitor-)** (99% of the time, this is the issue)
-* The Chocolatey Community Team may have blocked access due to abuse (1M+ package installs over 30 days) see [[excessive use for details|CommunityPackagesDisclaimer#excessive-use]]
+* The Chocolatey Community Team may have blocked access due to excessive use - see [[excessive use for details|CommunityPackagesDisclaimer#excessive-use]]

 You can use a tool like [Fiddler](https://www.telerik.com/fiddler) to help determine what is going on.